Play a Video Clip on a Web Page Using HTML

 Converting Video For Use on a Web Page

-If video needs to be trimmed or an edit made commercial software usually has the best features, ranging from the expensive professional software (Adobe Premiere) to good quality home software (Sony Movie Studio).
+If a video needs to be trimmed or an edit made commercial software usually has the best features, ranging from expensive professional software (Adobe Premiere) to good quality home software (Sony Movie Studio).
 An alternative to Miro (for conversion) is XMedia Recode for Windows by Sebastian Dörfler.
 It is another free video converter that has more control over conversion and allows for some trimming.
 There is also the free command line utility FFmpeg for converting and manipulating video and audio files (which Miro and XMedia use).

 How to Create a HTML5 Web Page for Video

-A web page is made up of the content being displayed and the tags that tell the browser how to display that content.
-To display a video file the HTML tag is used.
+tag is used.
 Inside the video tag there is a source tag for each of the file formats that are provided.
 Here we start with a basic HTML page and add a video (here an example URL is shown):

 <!DOCTYPE html>